techjay-c/tp/docs/UserGuide.md

 * `add-appointment dentist/0 patient/0 start/2023-10-12 16:00 s/Braces`

   This command adds an appointment with the patient whose ID is 0 and, the dentist whose ID is 0.
-  The appointment starts on 12 October 2023 and lasts for 1.5 hours.
+  The appointment starts on 12 October 2023, 4pm.
 Treatment provided during the appointment is braces.
+  The duration of the appointment is determined by the treatment.

 **Important Notes:**